w3f/Grants-Program/applications/prex.md

 * **Contact Email:** https://prex.finance (In progress)

 ### Team's experience
 Ang Kang Wei started getting involved in the blockchain space in late 2016.
-Having witnessed the ICO mania cycle, he has a keen understanding of crypto markets.
+Having witnessed the ICO mania cycle and crypto winter, he has a keen understanding of crypto markets.

 Apart from being an investor in various stages of various blockchain projects, he was also an ambassador to NULS, a  blockchain infrastructure project and remains a Council Member to this day.